Byont-Ventures/poc-zero-knowledge-password-manager/Proof_of_Concept.md

 3. Then this hash is separated into two parts: $pass$ and $word$.
 4. The $pass$ and $word$ are also hashed.
 5. Although the $wallet$ is already a hash, it is hashed to make it similar to other hashes.
-6. The $hash$ value is calculated using the following equation: $wallet * pass = hash + word$.
+6. The $hash$ value is calculated using the following equation: $wallet * pass = hash + word$, so $hash = wallet * pass - word$.
-7. The calculated $hash$ value is then submitted to the smart contract, which has a mapping that keeps track of the user $wallet$s and user calculated $hash$es.
+7. The calculated $hash$ value is then submitted to the smart contract, which has a mapping that keeps track of the user $wallets$ and user calculated $hashes$.

 ### 1.1.3 Zero-Knowledge verification